RACV Logo

 Osaka to Tokyo 2026

 Embark on a breathtaking small-ship adventure along the coast of Japan and South Korea while enjoying comfortable accommodation and delicious cuisine on our premium vessel Heritage Adventurer.
-Glittering temples set among ancient landscape gardens offer serene respite from bustling cities, while a variety of enjoy included shore excursions offer deeper insights into the destinations visited, including Kyoto, Hiroshima, Matsue Castle and Hagi Castle Town.
+Glittering temples set among ancient landscape gardens offer serene respite from bustling cities, while a variety of enjoy included shore excursions offer deeper insights into the destinations visited, including Hiroshima, Matsue Castle and Hagi Castle Town.

 Highlights